JustlfC03/JustlfC03/README.md

 - 🌱 I'm currently a university student in China.
 - 🔭 I'm currently working on Artificial Intelligence (Deep Learning).
-- 🤔 I'm currently focused on Computer Vision and Pattern Recognition, but have a great interest in all areas of Computer Science.
+- 🤔 I'm currently focused on Computer Vision and Pattern Recognition, but have interest in all areas of Computer Science.
 - 👯 I’m looking to collaborate on Pattern Recognition, Medical Image Analysis and Medical MultiModal Diagnosis (Contact Me).
 - 📫 How to reach me: chenyifei@hdu.edu.cn, I would be willing to collaborate with you or your team on a variety of related topics.